-Toronto Hydro is subject to the risk that it may not be able to optimize its debt to equity ratio or access capital markets at effective rates.
-There can be no assurance that debt or equity financing will be available or sufficient to meet the Corporation's requirements, objectives, or strategic opportunities.
-If and when financing is available, there can be no assurance that it will be on acceptable terms to the Corporation.
+Toronto Hydro also may not be able to optimize its debt to equity ratio or access capital markets at effective rates.
+There can be no assurance that debt or equity financing will be available or sufficient to meet Toronto Hydro's requirements, objectives, or strategic opportunities.
+If and when financing is available, there can be no assurance that it will be on acceptable terms to Toronto Hydro.